openjs-foundation/EasyCLA/README.md

 1. Open a PR against a repo that uses EasyCLA.
 1. When blocked by the bot, follow the prompts and choose *Corporate*.
 1. Choose your company from the list.
 If it's not there, add it.
-1. Designate someone with signing authority (generally an officer or attorney, if in doubt ask your manager) to receive the DocuSign.
+1. Designate someone with signing authority (generally an officer or attorney, if in doubt ask your manager) to receive the DocuSign form.
 This person is the *CLA Manager*.
 1. Follow up with the CLA Manager and ask them to sign the DocuSign form.
 1. The CLA Manager can now designate other CLA Managers who are allowed to manage your company's list of authorized contributors.

 ### When your company has finished signing the agreement

-1. Once the agreement is signed, any CLA manager can [log into the EasyCLA site](https://easycla.lfx.linuxfoundation.org/#/) (choose EasyCLA v1) and either:
+1. Once the agreement is signed, any CLA manager can [log into the EasyCLA site](https://easycla.lfx.linuxfoundation.org) (choose EasyCLA v1) and either:
   * Add your GitHub username individually to the list of authorized contributors, or
   * Add your corporate email domain, which authorizes anyone who has that email in their GitHub account, or
   * Add a corporate GitHub Organization, where any member of the org is covered by the CLA.